 If you are applying for small group coverage, you’ll need a completed Employer Coverage Tool.

 Where do I go for help applying?

-In Pennsylvania, you have the option of contacting a variety of resources.
+In Pennsylvania, you have the option of contacting any of the following resources:

 Health Insurance companies and licensed agents and brokers (producers): for purchasing coverage through either the private market or the FFM.

-Navigators or Certified Application Counselors: for general information and for assistance in enrolling through the FFM (additional details should be available from the federal government in the next few months).
+Navigators or Certified Application Counselors: for general information and for assistance in enrolling through the FFM.

 Who can answer my questions about the FFM?